England | Scotland | Wales | Northern Ireland | Ireland

 Advice about avoiding close contact with other people (social distancing), looking after your wellbeing and using the NHS and other services during coronavirus.

 If you wish to join the practice bring your medical card, completed and signed to the surgery.
 If you do not have a medical card, do not worry, you will need to complete a registration form instead.
-You will also be asked to complete a health questionnaire, both forms are available to download from the above "Registering Online" tab.
+You will also be asked to complete a health questionnaire, both forms are available to download below.

 You can apply to register in person by attending either surgery between 08:30 and 18:30 Monday to Friday.

 You will be registered with a GP within the practice and are free to see whichever GP you prefer to book with subject to availability of appointments.

 The practice may refuse an application to join its list if you do not reside in our practice area.
 We will not refuse to accept you on the grounds of race, gender, social class, age, religion, sexual orientation, appearance, disability or medical condition.